KellerJordan/modded-nanogpt/records/track_3_small_optimization/README.md

 ## Discussion

-### The need for some sieve that can filter signal from noise
+### There is a need for some sieve that can filter signal from noise

-There are [hundreds](https://chatgpt.com/c/69b10bd7-f92c-8325-b516-d999b5b2b409) to [thousands](https://claude.ai/share/fb9590de-c4b7-44f8-bfbb-7f80af30d3f9) of neural network optimizer papers.
+There are [hundreds](https://chatgpt.com/c/69b10bd7-f92c-8325-b516-d999b5b2b409) to [thousands](https://claude.ai/share/fb9590de-c4b7-44f8-bfbb-7f80af30d3f9) of neural network optimizer papers floating around.
+The typical such paper claims to improve upon standard practice by a wide margin, e.g., the [Sophia](https://arxiv.org/abs/2305.14342) claims to attain a 2x speedup over Adam.
+With few compelling meta-analyses out there, anyone interested in conducting neural network optimization research must technically go through and replicate every such paper before being able to claim to be caught up with the literature.
+Of course, this is impossible.
+So the practical alternative is that each researcher relies on their (human) network in order to become informed of what works and doesn't work.
+* Industry reserachers inside of the large industry labs benefit from gigantic human networks, who are mostly not incentivized to fake results.
+Such researchers therefore typically have a good picture of what really works and doesn't work.
+* Academic researchers in prestigious labs are typically well-connected to sources of information, both in terms of learning from other academics, and sometimes secretly learning from the nominally closed industry labs.
+They therefore have a pretty good idea of what really works and doesn't work.
+* Academics at non-prestigous labs and independent researchers are left out to dry by this arrangement.
+Currently, their best source of information is in the open-source research published by the Chinese industrial labs.

 ### Response to a potential critique